List of Cyberchase episodes: Season 4 (2005)

-Season 5 (2006−07)
+Season 5 (2006–07)

-At long last, Slider's dad comes home.
-However, simply because many of the parts used on the Transformatron before have disappeared does not mean Hacker has given up on it, so now the Cybersquad find themselves building, fixing, and inventing devices to stop Hacker from taking over.
-When the Transformatron goes on the loose, Digit and the kids must dispose of the NIC card, the only power source of Hacker's machine.
-New villains Olga (Annika Walter) and the Trashinator (Phil Collins) make their debut during this season.

 During the season, a special two-hour program, "Cyberchase: My Big Idea!" was broadcast.
 The program comprised episodes 64–67 shown sequentially, and was built around the theme of inventions.
 Each episode covered a different invention topic.
 The program was hosted by Bianca and Harry from Cyberchase For Real! and in between episodes, they talked about inventions that were made by kids, and showed clips of kids who had made inventions of their own.

-Len Carlson, as the original voice of Buzz, was replaced about halfway through the season by Philip Williams.
+Len Carlson, the original voice of Buzz, was replaced about halfway through the season by Philip Williams.
 Carlson died in 2006, and the episode "EcoHaven Ooze" was dedicated to him.
 Williams began voicing Buzz starting with "The Halloween Howl".
-This was the last season that was animated by Nelvana and the last one traditionally animated, before moving over to Flash animation by PiP Animation Services, starting with season six.
+This was the last season that was animated by Nelvana Limited and the last one traditionally animated, before moving over to Flash animation by PiP Animation Services, starting with season six.

 All episodes this season were directed by Jason Groh.

 Season 6 (2007–08)

-Finally, the NIC had been disposed of, which means that there are no more episodes involving the Transformatron.
-Unfortunately, Hacker hopes to expand his group of evil doers, now including Baskerville, Trashinator, and a gorilla named Tonga.
-With new allies for Hacker, the Cybersquad once again attempts to stop him.
-Meanwhile, love chaos ensues between Hacker and Wicked when Hacker starts to want Wicked back, but the Wicked Witch could want nothing more than to spit on him.
 This is the first season to use Flash animation.

 This is the first season where Buzz is voiced by Philip Williams from beginning to end.

 All episodes this season were directed by Brandon Lloyd.

 Season 7 (2009)

-A lot may be going on in Cyberspace, but the Cybersquad shall continue to stop Hacker – even if it means dealing with terrible weather and using math knowledge to combat it.
-Season 7 starts with "Weather Watchers", which first aired on April 20, 2009.
 In the first two episodes, "For Real" segments included Janice Huff, a meteorologist with New York's WNBC-TV who played "Stormy Gale" in episodes 83–84.